manik-hindwan/Statistical-modelling-in-SAS/README.md

-# BASE SAS & SAS/STAT
+# SAS - BASE AND ADVANCED & SAS/STAT
-This contains all the script files that I used in my practice.
+This contains some of the script files and the projects that I used in my practice as well as in my curriculum.
-It includes all the basic procs and the data step used in SAS BASE as well as the procs from SAS/STAT